 One of the most hilarious games you can play as a family is Chubby Bunny!
 It only needs one ingredient – large (and I mean LARGE marshmallows).
-Gather around as a family in your pyjamas and get ready for giggles and competition.
-Open up a bag of medium to large sized marshmallows.
+Gather around as a family in your pajamas and get ready for giggles and competition.
+Open up a bag of medium to large-sized marshmallows.
 Give a marshmallow to each player and have them insert it into their mouth.
-They are not allowed chew or swallow the marshmallow.
+They are not allowed to chew or swallow the marshmallow.
 After each player has inserted a marshmallow in their mouth, each player takes turns saying, “Chubby Bunny!”
 Then you go around again and keep interesting marshmallows (still not eating them) until the player can no longer physically say clearly ‘Chubby Bunny’.
 This means it’s good to have a judge to decide if they can hear them clearly.
 If the player can say it clearly, they are out of the game.
 The last player standing wins, and everyone can eat their own marshmallows!

 28. Malteser Straw Game

 A quick, simple but hilarious game you can play as a family is the Malteser Straw game!
-All you need is a couple packets of Maltesers, one dice, a bowl and enough cups and straws per player.
-The game starts the first player rolling the dice.
+All you need is a couple of packets of Maltesers, one dice, a bowl, and enough cups and straws per player.
+The game starts with the first player rolling the dice.
 It keeps going around until someone rolls a six.
 When they do, they have to try and get as many Maltesers into their cup using just the straw, by sucking the Maltesers.
 They keep doing this until another person rolls a six and starts sucking instead.
 The game ends when all the Maltesers are gone and whoever has the most in their cup wins!
 It is so much fun and I promise it will end in a lot of giggles!

 29. The Lava Game

 Who hasn’t played the Floor is Lava?
 This game can be hours of fun!
-If you haven’t heard of it, it is game in which players pretend that the floor or ground is made of lava and thus must avoid touching the ground, as touching the ground would “kill” the player who did so.
+If you haven’t heard of it, it is a game in which players pretend that the floor or ground is made of lava and thus must avoid touching the ground, as touching the ground would “kill” the player who did so.
 The game involves climbing on and jumping off furniture, so it’s suggested to play in the living room with the sofas and cushions.
 You can set your children a goal, such as your children must get to the other side of the room without touching the lava but don’t forget to join in yourself!